emilosmanbegovicmm/emilosman/index.md

 - code as art

 Below are some experimental projects that I am working on.
 I split my time between art and code projects, looking for the overlap between.
+For my commercial work [read the CV.](/cv)

 # Active projects